klange/nyancat/README.md

     nyancat -t

-For `openbsd-inetd`, add this to config and reload (change `/usr/local/bin/nyancat` to your path):
+If you use `openbsd-inetd` as telnet server, add this to config and reload (change `/usr/local/bin/nyancat` to your path):

-    telnet	stream	tcp	nowait	root	/usr/local/bin/nyancat	nyancat -t
+    telnet	stream	tcp	nowait	nobody	/usr/local/bin/nyancat	nyancat -t

 We recommend `openbsd-inetd`, but both `xinetd` and `systemd` work as well.
 You should be able to use any other compatible `inetd` flavor too.